 Additionally, any unused contribution room from 1991 onwards can be carried forward to the current year.
 This means that if you worked in the past and didn't use your contribution room, you can still use it today!
 Also, every Canadian is allowed to over-contribute $2,000 once in their lifetime but if you over-contribute beyond this amount, you'll be charged a penalty tax of 1% of the over-contribution amount per month.

 Don't worry, we have a useful tracking tool to ensure you don't over-contribute to your RRSP.
-Click on your RRSP and click on set up.
+Click on your RRSP and click on manage.